Medial epicondylitis - golfer's elbow

 - Pain or tenderness when the tendon is gently pressed where it attaches to the upper arm bone, over the inside of the elbow.

-- Pain near the elbow when the wrist is bent forward.
+- Pain near the elbow when the wrist is bent downward against resistance.

 - You may have x-rays to rule out other possible causes.